Worcestershire County Cricket Club Limited

-The name of the society shall be “Worcestershire County Cricket Club Limited” (“the Club”).
+The name of the society shall be “Worcestershire County Cricket Club Limited” (the “Club”).

-The objects of the Club shall be:
+3.1 The objects of the Club are:

 5.1 To further its objects the Club shall have the power to do all such things as are incidental or conducive to the objects of the Club including (but not limited to) all or any of the following:

-- either directly or indirectly to employ, invest and deal with the assets and funds of the Club for the objects of the Club in such manner as shall be considered by the Board in their discretion to be desirable or expedient, and to do all such other acts and things and carry on all such other activities (including (but not limited to) leasing, subleasing, releasing, renting, acquiring, altering, erecting, holding, selling, improving, developing, repairing, hiring, lending with or without security or otherwise dealing with real and personal property of any kind) as shall be considered by the Board to be necessary, desirable or expedient for the purposes of the Club or the advancement of its interests;
+(a) either directly or indirectly to employ, invest and deal with the assets and funds of the Club for the objects of the Club in such manner as shall be considered by the Board in its discretion to be desirable or expedient, and to do all such other acts and things and carry on all such other activities (including (but not limited to) leasing, subleasing, releasing, renting, acquiring, altering, erecting, holding, selling, improving, developing, repairing, hiring, lending with or without security or otherwise dealing with real and personal property of any kind) as shall be considered by the Board to be necessary, desirable or expedient for the purposes of the Club or the advancement of its interests;

-- to give any security or securities whether by way of mortgage or otherwise for the performance of any contracts or any debts, liabilities or obligations of the Club or any of its subsidiaries or other persons or corporations in whose business or undertaking the Club is interested, or to whom or in respect of whom the Club has given any personal covenant, guarantee or indemnity, whether directly or indirectly, and collaterally or further to secure any obligation of whatever nature of the Club by a trust deed or other assurance;
+(c) to give any security or securities whether by way of mortgage or otherwise for the performance of any contracts or for any debts, liabilities or obligations of the Club or any of its subsidiaries or other persons or corporations in whose business or undertaking the Club is interested, or to whom or in respect of whom the Club has given any personal covenant, guarantee or indemnity, whether directly or indirectly, and collaterally or further to secure any obligation of whatever nature of the Club by a trust deed or other assurance;

-- to accept and grant sponsorship, franchises and other arrangements as the Board shall think fit;
+(d) to accept and grant sponsorship, franchises and other arrangements as the Board shall think fit;

-- to apply for and hold any licences, consents and approvals that may be required in connection with the activities of the Club and to provide catering and such other facilities as the Board shall consider desirable;
+(e) to apply for and hold any licences, consents and approvals that may be required in connection with the activities of the Club and to provide catering and such other facilities as the Board shall consider desirable;

-- to invite, receive and make donations for or otherwise promote or assist in the development or continuance of facilities for, or the prestige of, cricket or any other sport or recreation;
+(f) to invite, receive and make donations for or otherwise promote or assist in the development or continuance of facilities for, or the prestige of, cricket or any other sport or recreation;

-- to promote, arrange and organise competitions and entertainments in connection with cricket and any other sport or recreation;
+(h) to promote, arrange and organise competitions and entertainments in connection with cricket and any other sport or recreation;

-- to engage such officials and employees upon such terms and at such remuneration as the Board may deem appropriate, and to dismiss or retire any of them as may be necessary;
+(i) to engage such officials and employees upon such terms and at such remuneration as the Board may deem appropriate, and to dismiss or retire any of them as may be necessary;

 (k) to maintain bank accounts in credit or overdrawn on such terms as the Board shall think fit; and

 6. Registered Office